mfcust/logical_operators/README.md

   print("Sorry, did you hear me?
 I asked you if you were hungry.
 Yes or no?")
 ```

 But what if you were asked two questions, and the response was dependent on a combination of answers?
 We can use **logical operators** to make more complex conditions.
-For example, what it the response was dependent on your answers to two questions: "Are you hungry?" and "Did you finish your homework?"
-You can respond yes, no, or something else for both questions.
-Here's what it your the responses could look like in English:
+For example, what if the response was dependent on your answers to two questions: "Are you hungry?" and "Did you finish your homework?"
+You can respond "yes", "no", or something else for both questions.
+Here's what your responses could look like in English:

 If you're hungry AND you finished your hw:
   Say "Great!
 Here's dinner and you get a big dessert because you finished all of your homework!"